Super-Protocol/docs/docs/marketplace/my-offers/offer-builder.md

 ## Checklist

 When you try to deploy or publish your offer, the system checks if the offer lacks necessary information.
-In case some required fields were not filled in, the Completion Checklist modal window will appear, displaying Required, Optional, and Completed fields for publishing the offer and deployment without publishing.
+If any required fields are not filled in, the Completion Checklist modal window will appear, displaying Required, Optional, and Completed fields for publishing the offer and deployment without publishing.

 <img src={require('../images/offer-builder-checklist.png').default} width="auto" height="auto" border="1"/>
 <br/>